 Welfare Reform Digest

-We systematically scan the quality press, the British Library's intake of social science books and government publications, and a wide range of trade and academic journals to identify on the latest news, research and comment on welfare reform.
+We systematically scan the quality press, the British Library's intake of social science books and government publications, and a wide range of trade and academic journals in print and electronic formats to identify on the latest news, research and comment on welfare reform.
 We then produce full bibliographic references with detailed abstracts to give both the flavour of the cut and thrust of the debate and an overview of the research literature.

 If you would like to order an article from the British Library's Document Supply Centre, please follow the instructions in our guide.